 2. Everything Needs Water

 We all need water.
 We can’t live without it.
-You need to keep this in mind when looking for a garden location.
+You need to keep this in mind when looking for a vegetable garden location.

-You’ll want a location that is near water.
+You’ll want a vegetable garden location that is near water.
 If you must drag your water hose 20 feet just to water the garden, there is a good chance it will get neglected.
 Make things as easy as you can to care for your garden by placing it near water.

 Consider putting your garden near a water spigot.
-If that location doesn't work well for other garden location criteria, consider running a water hose to your garden to make watering easier.
+If that location doesn't work well for other vegetable garden location criteria, consider running a water hose to your garden to make watering easier.

 Also, if you have well water on your property, consider putting your garden near the pump.
 That way you can hook directly into the well for watering.